2021 Call for SROA Abstracts

 Please use the official SROA Abstract Template.
 You will be asked to re-submit if you use any other format.
 The document can be found here: DOWNLOAD ABSTRACT TEMPLATE

-Our members represent a vast array of knowledge and experience – we owe it to one another to use this time together to share our expertise.
+Our members and the SROA community represent a vast array of knowledge and experience – we owe it to one another to use this time together to share our expertise.
 The Society believes these interactive relationships and shared knowledge benefit not only the members, but the oncology profession generally, and ultimately the cancer patients we serve.

 In response to the positive comments received at past conferences, the Program Committee has organized the workshops into five tracks; we have listed a few topic ideas under each track that would be of interest to SROA meeting attendees.
 Please understand, workshop organizers are not limited to the listed topics; any abstract that addresses a topic of interest for radiation oncology administrators is welcomed.